Practical Tips for Resolving Internal Disputes Peaceably

-Recent decisions by the U.S. Supreme Court concerning sexual harassment have decreed that when there was a complaint mechanism at the workplace that the victim did not take advantage of, the employer has an affirmative defense to a lawsuit.
+Past decisions by the U.S. Supreme Court concerning sexual harassment decreed that when there was a complaint mechanism at the workplace that the victim did not take advantage of, the employer has an affirmative defense to a lawsuit.
 Courts reason that if a plaintiff truly felt harassed, she would have taken advantage of the employer’s grievance procedures.
 This same reasoning is often used to challenge the credibility of plaintiffs’ complaints in other types of employment law actions.
 Therefore, not only is having an internal grievance mechanism effective from an employee relations perspective, but it is a basic risk management strategy which every nonprofit should implement.

 There are various types of internal dispute resolution options, ranging from a very formal, binding mandatory arbitration procedure (not permitted in some states, such as Kentucky), to the informal open door policy favored by most mid-sized and small nonprofits.
 Some options are:

 - mandatory binding arbitration,

 - a commitment to bring disputes to alternative dispute resolution (ADR), using non-binding arbitration,